 FIT Program Curriculum

-The curriculum covers major advances in the field of clinical addiction medicine research presented through didactic presentations, case-based discussions, small group workshops, visits to a 12-step program, and small group meetings with individuals in recovery.
+The curriculum prepares fellows to incorporate addiction science into their research by covering advances in the field of clinical addiction research through didactic presentations, case-based discussions, small group workshops, visits to a 12-step program, and small group meetings with individuals that have lived experience.

-Group workshops and individual meetings with expert addiction research faculty will support development of specific research interests.
+Group workshops and individual meetings with expert addiction faculty will support development of specific research interests.

 The curriculum includes the following: